CONTACT US

 • Pain or tenderness around or just below the belly button

-• Constipation and the inability to pass gas (sign of complete blockage)
+• Constipation and the inability to pass gas (a sign of complete blockage)

 If you experience severe abdominal pain or other bowel obstruction symptoms, you should seek immediate medical care.

-Clear Passage®️ has over three decades of experience decreasing the adhesions that cause obstructions, without surgery.
-We have published studies in peer-reviewed U.S. and international medical journals.
+Clear Passage®️ has over three decades of experience decreasing the adhesions that cause obstructions without surgery.
+We have published studies in many peer-reviewed U.S. and international medical journals.

 The Clear Passage® Approach is a very site-specific manual therapy, the result of decades of study and investigation by Clear Passage®️ staff.
+It is quite different from any other physical therapy that we know of.
 Like peeling apart the run in a three-dimensional sweater, this non-surgical technique focuses on reducing or eliminating adhesions, cross-link by cross-link (bond by bond).

 This therapy has been credited with saving lives and returning normal lifestyles to many people, including those who suffer from recurring bowel obstructions.
-Clear Passage®️ therapists have had many successes decreasing or eliminating the adhesions that block the intestines.
-They have broken the repetitive “adhesion-obstruction-surgery” cycle that many of their patients describe as their life before Clear Passage®️.
+Clear Passage®️ therapists have had hundreds of successes decreasing or eliminating obstructions, and adhesions that block the intestines.
+We have broken the repetitive “adhesion-obstruction-surgery” cycle that many of their patients describe as their life before Clear Passage®️.

 Once hospitalized with a bowel obstruction, the patient will generally have a nasogastric (NG) tube passed through the nose and into the stomach to relieve pressure.
-Physicians then place a PICC line into a vein to draw blood, or to give the patient nutrition, pain medications, etc. Then, the medical team will wait to see if the obstruction clears on its own.
+Physicians then place a PICC line into a vein to draw blood, and to give the patient nutrition, pain medications, etc. Then, the medical team will wait (sometimes for several days) to see if the obstruction clears on its own.

-If the obstruction does not clear, patients generally have to undergo surgery as the primary method to clear small bowel obstructions.
-While this surgery can save the lives of those in immediate danger, obstructions tend to recur for many patients as post-surgical adhesions form in the months or years after surgery.
-Thus, many patients find themselves in a repeating cycle of “adhesions-obstruction-surgery-adhesions,” with no end in sight.
+If the obstruction does not clear, patients generally must undergo surgery as the primary method to clear small bowel obstructions.
+While this surgery can save the lives of those in immediate danger, obstructions tend to recur for many patients as post-surgical adhesions form due to the very surgery performed to repair the bowel.
+Thus, many patients find themselves in a repeating cycle of “adhesions-obstruction-surgery-adhesions” with no end in sight.

 Published Studies and Success Rates – Clear Passage®️ Physical Therapy